owstack/bch-explorer-api/README.md

 Bcccore Explorer API
 ======

-A Bitcoin blockchain REST and web socket API service for [Bcccore Node](https://github.com/owstack/bcccore-node).
+A Bitcoin Cash blockchain REST and web socket API service for [OWS Node](https://github.com/owstack/ows-node).

 This is a backend-only service.
-If you're looking for the web frontend application, take a look at https://github.com/owstack/explorer-ui.
+If you're looking for the web frontend application, take a look at https://github.com/owstack/ows-explorer.

+## Attribution

+This repository was created by copy forking [insight-api commit 8f4029b](https://github.com/bitpay/insight-api/commit/8f4029b3e5e3b490dc9283febafa9a9ff084dbef).

 ## Getting Started